Xuanyu-Lyu/MIRACLE_familyImputation/README.md

 This repository contains the code used for the "MIRACLE: Causally-Aware Imputation via Learning Missing Data Mechanisms" paper(2021).

+Xuanyu Lyu modified the original MIRACLE model to improve phenotype imputation in large family-based biobanks with pedigree information.

 ## Installation

 ```bash